saadalifazaman/saadalifazaman.github.io/_portfolio/02-undergraduate-thesis-biofouling-detection.md

 | **YOLOv8l-seg** | **0.90** | **0.680** |
 | YOLOv8x-seg | 0.85 | 0.724 |

-**YOLOv8l-seg achieved the best fouling detection F1 of 0.90 at confidence 0.68.** The larger YOLOv8x-seg (71.8M parameters) does not surpass it, likely due to mild overfitting on only 27 training images, a direct illustration of the small-data problem that motivated the subsequent RA research.
+**YOLOv8l-seg achieved the best fouling detection F1 of 0.90 at confidence 0.68.** Although, YOLOv8x-seg being the largest variant (71.8M parameters, 344.1B FLOPs), does not surpass YOLOv8l.
+This is likely because of YOLOv8x-seg's additional capacity becomes a liability when training on only 27 images, causing mild overfitting.

 ### Findings across all seven cases